 SPRING TERM 2022

 Our art lessons this term focuses on the work of the French artist, Paul Cezanne.
 We will look carefully at his masterpieces and try to emulate his still life paintings.
 Our work started by using pencils to sketch and add shading to our drawings.
+We then used watercolours for the first time to emulate one of Cezanne's paintings.

 We are looking at special books in our RE lessons, books that are used during Mass.
 The main focus is, of course, on the Bible - the most special of books.
 We are learning about how the Bible is organised and listening to stories from both the Old and the New Testament.